lindonroberts/trust-region/README.rst

     $ pip install --user numpy
     $ pip install --user trustregion

 which will install :code:`trustregion` in your home directory.
+Alternatively, you can use pip inside a virtual environment using `Python's virtual environments <https://docs.python.org/3/tutorial/venv.html>`_ or the `conda <https://conda.io/projects/conda/en/latest/index.html>`_ environment manager.

 Note that if an older install of :code:`trustregion` is present on your system you can use:

  .. code-block:: bash

-    $ [sudo] pip install --upgrade trustregion
+    $ pip install --upgrade trustregion

 to upgrade :code:`trustregion` to the latest version.